xiedaxia1hao/HTian1997/README.md

 ## About me

-I'm a 2nd year Ph.D. student majoring in Theoretical and Computational Chemistry at Southern Methodist University.
+I'm a 3rd year Ph.D. student majoring in Computational Chemistry at Southern Methodist University.
 I'm also pursuing a MS in Computer Science at Georgia Tech.

 I mainly focus on the study of protein conformations through artificial intelligence.